Sometimes we can get so caught up in doing things perfectly that it ends up doing us more harm than good.

 We may get so overwhelmed that we end up paralyzed and don’t take any action.

 Or we may be meticulous and “get everything right” but the stress involved actually undoes much of the good we’re trying to do.

 We’re all different.
-Our lifestyles, histories, environments, activity levels, genes, predispositions, needs, and what we’re looking for.
+Our lifestyles, histories, environments, activity levels, genes, predispositions, needs, priorities, and what we’re looking for — they all differ.

 So how could we ever think that what works for one person will work just as well for everyone else?

 There is so much confusion about food, fitness, personal development, business, the list goes on and on.

 It’s not because some of it works and the rest doesn’t.

 It’s because it all works for some people, some of the time.